svhein/project_birdnest/README.md

 1. Fetch data from drones api
 2. Filter drones that are inside the no-drone-zone
 3. Fetch pilots by the drone serialnumbers
-4. Make necessary updates to database
+4. Add pilots to database
+5. Remove pilots which haven't been detected for 10 minutes
-5. Loop steps 1 - 4 every 2 seconds
+6. Loop steps 1 - 6 every 2 seconds

 The app is dockerized and it's running on Google Cloud platfrom.

+### React app

+I started developing my React app by running `npx create-react-app`.
+The app listens changes on the Firestore and renders the Firestore content in the table.
+I added mechanism to sort the values by clicking the column header.